OpenNebula/addon-storpool/docs/deploy_tweaks.md

 #### persistent-cdrom.py

-Enable IDE CDROM image attach/detach by replacing the corresponding actions with insert/eject.
+Enable IDE CDROM image attach/detach by replacing the corresponding actions with insert/eject (`DEV_PREFIX=hd`).

 The virtual machine could work with up to 4 CDROM devices, usually one is occupied by the CONTEXTUALIZATION CDROM, though.